Stinson Model A: Australia

 On completion at Essendon, Victoria in May 1943, Binana returned to the Brisbane-Cairns, Queensland run, while Tokana was similarly converted and re-entered service in October on the run between Melbourne (Essendon), Kerang, Victoria, Mildura, Victoria and Broken Hill, New South Wales.
 Binana was later transferred to the Melbourne-Tasmania service.

 On the morning of 31 January 1945 Tokana was on the Essendon to Kerang leg of its regular service when the port wing separated in flight between Redesdale and Heathcote, 50 mi north of Melbourne.
-The aircraft then plunged to the ground, killing both crew and the full load of eight passengers.
+The aircraft then plunged to the ground, killing both crew and all eight passengers.
 An investigation revealed that metal fatigue had developed in the lower main spar boom attachment socket of the wing, the actual failure possibly being instigated by the aircraft encountering a particularly heavy gust of wind.
-It was the first known occurrence of that type of accident in an aircraft anywhere in the world, but it was to become a problem all too common in later years, when progressively larger aircraft would be built from light-weight alloys that were more susceptible to that metallurgical phenomenon.
+It was the first known occurrence of that type of accident in an aircraft anywhere in the world, but it was to become a problem all too common in later years, when progressively larger aircraft would be built from lightweight alloys that were more susceptible to that metallurgical phenomenon.
 It was assumed that the same problems could occur in Binana, so its certificate of airworthiness was cancelled and the old aircraft was subsequently broken up.

 A non-flying scale replica was built for a 1987 television movie account of the 1937 McPherson Ranges disaster, The Riddle of the Stinson, in which two survivors of the crash were rescued by Bernard O'Reilly.

 Outside Australia

-Outside Australia, examples of the Stinson Model A remained in servicefor some years in such far-flung corners of the globe as Korea and Alaska.
+Outside Australia, examples of the Stinson Model A remained in service for some years in such far-flung corners of the globe, such as Korea and Alaska.
 One example still survives, having crashed in Alaska in 1947.
 Recovered, and rebuilt in 1979, it passed to the Alaska Aviation Heritage Museum in 1988 and then to Greg Herrick's Golden Wings Flying Museum in Minneapolis, Minnesota.
 The aircraft is now located at the Mid America Flight Museum-Ohio Wing in Urbana, Ohio.